rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 In this section, we highlight a specific issue where we could benefit from the community's assistance in finding a solution.
 These problems are generally straightforward to address, and serve as an excellent opportunity to become acquainted with the various RokuCommunity codebases.

-This month, we'd like to draw attention to [bslint#41](https://github.com/rokucommunity/bslint/issues/41).
+This month, we'd like to highlight [bslint#41](https://github.com/rokucommunity/bslint/issues/41).
 Many linters support enforcing that all files have a trailing newline, which ensures consistency across your project. @rokucommunity/bslint does not currently have a rule for this, which is something we'd love to see added.
 Here's how the error looks in a typescript project using eslint:

 ![image](https://github.com/rokucommunity/bslint/assets/2544493/e5458612-4667-4a03-a1af-21f7c6536a3e)